Monday, December 29, 2008

 1) You can view the grid behind the curve in 10% or 25% views.
 To toggle between the two views, press Alt (Windows), Opt (Mac OS) as you click in the grid.

-2) Enlarge the whole window by clicking the two-view icon at the lower-right corner of the
+2) Enlarge the whole window by clicking the two-view icon at the lower-right corner of the dialog box.
+The button acts as a toggle between regular and large size.

 3) If you have a prepress background and you are used to working in percentages instead of levels, you can click anywhere on the horizontal gradient bar and read the Input/Output values in percentages.